EGR314Team206/EGR314Team206.github.io/Checkpoint1Report.md

 Rural Dwellers - Those in remote locations may not have accurate weather forecasts or data.
 With this mobile weather station device, they can respond accordingly to accurate data.
 Or have an automatic system to do so.

 Miners - Those in harsh working industrial environments need to keep workers safe from high pollution, heatstroke, and humidity.
+#### Manufacturers:
+Manufacturers - They will decide the process of manufacturing and the materials needed to make the design.
+#### Sellers:
+Sellers - They will be in charge of how the product is distributed to the users and the marketing behind the product.
 #### Use Cases
 _Use Case 1:_

 34-year-old Steven works as an engineer at WeatherFlow.
-This year he decided to attend the Innovation Showcase at ASU to review some of the products some of the students have made.
-He heard that the main focus of the devices was sensing various changes of weather, such as temperature, humidity, and wind speed.
-Steven is looking for products that can use these variables, and display them on his phone.
-He is looking to hire some bright, inventive designers that could help improve the products they make.
+This year he decided to attend the Innovation Showcase at ASU to review some of the products.
+Steven is looking for products that sense changes in weather, such as temperature, humidity, and wind speed.
+He wants these variables to display his phone.
+He is looking for ideas to bring back to his company.

 _Use Case 2:_